 London landmarks and tourist attractions that begin with the Letter P

-Piccadilly Circus is a road junction at the heart of the West End which is London’s main shopping nightlife, restaurant, and Theater District.
-Behind the statue, we have the world-famous electronic billboard called the Piccadilly Lights which have been going on since 1908.
+Piccadilly Circus is a road junction at the heart of the West End, which is London’s main shopping nightlife, restaurant, and Theater District.
+Behind the statue, we have the world-famous electronic billboard called the Piccadilly Lights, which have been going on since 1908.
 Here six ads change every 90 seconds.
-At the center of the junction is the Shaftesbury Memorial Fountain topped with the winged statue of Anteros, the Greek God of mature love and one-sided love.
-Anteros is commonly mistaken for his twin Eros the God of erotic love and where the word erotic comes from.
-The fountain remembers philanthropists and politician Lord Shaftesbury who in the 1800s improved the conditions of hospitals reduced child labour and promoted free schools to the poor called ragged schools.
+At the centre of the junction is the Shaftesbury Memorial Fountain, topped with the winged statue of Anteros, the Greek God of mature love and one-sided love.
+Anteros is commonly mistaken for his twin Eros the God of erotic love, and where the word erotic comes from.
+The fountain remembers philanthropists and politician Lord Shaftesbury who, in the 1800s, improved the conditions of hospitals, reduced child labour and promoted free schools to the poor called ragged schools.

 A visit to Parliament Square is another must for first-time visitors frequently used by protesters trying to get the attention of politicians in the neighbouring Palace of Westminster.
 Behind the fence, we can see its pointed arches of the Palace of Westminster, the UK Houses of Parliament.
 It is the heart of British politics and where laws are made and debated and the work of government is challenged.
 On the right-hand side with the large gabled roof is Westminster Hall built in 1097 and until the 19th-century it served as an important law court and it was here that politician Thomas Moore conspirator Guy Fawkes and King Charles the first were condemned to death.
 The Clock Tower on the left is the Elizabeth Tower best known for its 13-ton bell inside called Big Ben which rings an E note every hour whilst four other bells trying the quarters.